 Viva Learning combines content from Microsoft and your learning management systems.
 The idea is to make it easy for people to discover learning materials, share insight, and upskill as they do in their day-to-day work.

 While the other Microsoft Viva apps are aimed at everyone in your organisation, Viva Sales is a horse of a different colour.
+This difference is reflected in the price tag, at $40.00 per user each month.

 It’s the first role-based Viva offering and promises to help sales teams connect data and automate time-consuming tasks.